box/spout/README.md

 ## Running tests

 On the `master` branch, only unit and functional tests are included.
-The performance requires very large files and have been excluded.
+The performance tests require very large files and have been excluded.
-If you just want to check that everything is working as expected, executing the tests of the master branch is enough.
+If you just want to check that everything is working as expected, executing the tests of the `master` branch is enough.

 If you want to run performance tests, you will need to checkout the `perf-tests` branch.
 Multiple test suites can then be run, depending on the expected output: